Open In Colab

 for energy in data.values(): # Loop over datasets (all types of energy)

-d['e_RMS'].append(e.std()) # Append rms energy per atom to corresponding list
+d['eRMS'].append(e.std()) # Append RMS energy per atom to corresponding list

 for key in d: # Loop over dictionary items